Ghan, Indian Pacific & Uluru Holiday • Freedom Destinations

 With flights from £4419

-Prices are per person, based on two people sharing and travelling in a gold service cabin on board The Ghan and Indian Pacific.
+Prices are per person, based on two people sharing a double or twin room and travelling in a gold service cabin on board The Ghan and Indian Pacific.
 Flights, hotels and tours are subject to availability and seasonal variations may apply.
 Please call Freedom Destinations for details.

 A $550 one way free applies for the Red Centre car hire